640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-DASATINIB (da SA ti nib) is a chemotherapy drug.
-It targets specific proteins within cancer cells and stops the cancer cells from growing.
+DASATINIB (da SA ti nib) is a biologic response modifier that targets specific proteins within cancer cells and stops the cancer cells from growing.
 It is used to treat some kinds of leukemia.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.